Troubleshooting the AD Agent

 - Connect to the Primary Domain Controller, and launch the Passportal Application.

-- Authenticate with your Passportal logins on the agent, and select the client you are connected to.
+- Authenticate with your Passportal credentials on the agent, and select the client you are connected to.

-- Grab the Passportal Sync credentials from Passportal, and paste them into the agent.
+- Note the Passportal Sync credentials from Passportal, and paste them into the agent.

 - Save and start the agent, and verify that the sync for the client is now showing as recently synced.